 The yacht is equipped with air conditioner, generator (steady electricity on board), TV in mess room, dinghy with outboard engine, full-fledged galley (cooking stove, oven, fridge, sink, dishes), sun deck-chairs and equipment for snorkeling and fishing.
 There is Wi-fi aboard.

 After completion of course on sailing yacht, training continues on power boat within 2 days.
 The yacht is shown below.
-While training on power yacht accommodation is available in apartment.
+While training on power yacht accommodation is available in apartment or yacht.